How to respond to the App Store and Google Play reviews

 How to start

-- Monitor negative reviews and receive them in a service used by your support team like Slack, Zendesk, Help Scout, Intercom, Helpshift, and AppFollow dashboard.
+- Monitor negative reviews with the help of a reputation management tool and receive them in a service used by your support team like Slack, Zendesk, Help Scout, Intercom, Helpshift, and AppFollow dashboard.
 With these services, you can reply to all reviews in the App Store and Google Play without any redirection to app stores.